Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Effective Field Theory of Higher Spin in Gravity

-Yet already at this point we can notice that the iterative substitution of the linear momentum in eqs.~\eqref{wigneriskinematic}, \eqref{projecttorest} and \eqref{tos4} becomes subtle at cubic- and quartic-in-spin \cite{Levi:2019kgk,Levi:2020lfn}.
+At this point we can notice that the iterative substitution of the linear momentum in eqs.~\eqref{wigneriskinematic}, \eqref{projecttorest}, and \eqref{tos4}, becomes subtle at cubic- and quartic-in-spin orders \cite{Levi:2019kgk,Levi:2020lfn}.
 In the latter it can give rise to contributions that are already quadratic in the curvature (though still without further new Wilson coefficients) \cite{Levi:2020lfn}.
-In any case the $5$PN order necessitates an extension of the action to operators that are beyond linear in the curvature \cite{Levi:2020uwu,Levi:2020lfn,Kim:2021rfj,Kim:2022bwv}.
+In any case the $5$PN order necessitates an extension of the effective action of a spinning particle, to include operators that are beyond linear in the curvature \cite{Levi:2020uwu,Levi:2020lfn,Kim:2021rfj,Kim:2022bwv}.